Team997Coders/RoboRIOAdapter/readme.md

 Surface-mount LEDs and resistors are completely optional.
 The board will function fine without them.

-3d models included for mechanical fit verification can be quite performance-intensive for KiCad to open on some systems.
+3d models included for mechanical fit verification in KiCad's 3d viewer can be quite performance-intensive for KiCad to open on some systems.
 To speed up your viewing, simply delete them.

 Shared as a KiCad source project.
 Non-KiCad users can use the included Gerber fabrication outputs.